mechanicles/ruby_simple_search/README.md

     # It will search like '%york%'

     simple_search_attributes :name, :address, :pattern => :underscore
-    # It will search like '_york_'
+    # It will search like '_o_'

     simple_search_attributes :name, :address, :pattern => :plain
     # It will search like 'york'
 ```

-- Added block support to simple_search method, so user can extend the query as per
+- Added **block** support to simple_search method, so user can extend the query as per
-  his/her requirements (Now you can operate on the integer values also)
+  his/her requirements (Now you can operate on the integer/decimal values also)

 - Added specs